Lee Jai-jin (musician, born 1979): Family

-Military
+Military service

 In 2006, he worked in a game development company as a skilled industry personnel to fulfill his mandatory military service.
 This was later cancelled by the Military Manpower Administration, on the grounds of working in web design rather than designated fields, such as information processing or game software development.
 He went to court to appeal this decision but lost the case.
 As a result, Lee entered the military again on August 25, 2008.
 While serving, he was treated for psychiatric issues because of his parents' death.
 He was granted four days' leave on March 2, 2009; however, he later failed to report back, and cut off all contact with family and friends.
 On April 8, 2009, he was found by military police investigators in a Daegu motel, located in his parents' hometown.
 He was sentenced to two years of probation that following June.
 After the trial, Lee was sent back to his unit and had to serve extra days to remedy for the period he went missing.
 On August 10, 2010, Lee was discharged.